compsocialscience/summer-institute/2019/materials/day2-digital-trace-data/screenscraping/Rpres/Screenscraping.md

 http://selectorgadget.com/

-Parsing with the CSS Selector
+Parsing With the CSS Selector
 ========================================================
 <img src="Second_CSS.png" height="600" />

-Parsing with the CSS Selector
+Parsing With the CSS Selector
 ========================================================
 &nbsp;